alibaba/terraform-provider-docs/source/docs/providers/alicloud/d/zones.html.markdown

 * `available_instance_type` - (Optional) Limit search to specific instance type.
 * `available_resource_creation` - (Optional) Limit search to specific resource type.
 The following values are allowed `Instance`, `Disk` and `VSwitch`.
 * `available_disk_category` - (Optional) Limit search to specific disk category.
 Can be either `cloud`, `ephemeral`, or `ephemeral_ssd`.
-* output_file - (Optional) The name of file that can save zones data source after running `terraform plan`.
+* `output_file` - (Optional) The name of file that can save zones data source after running `terraform plan`.

 ## Attributes Reference

-The following attributes are exported:
+A list of zones will be exported and its every element contains the following attributes:

 * `id` - ID of the zone.
 * `local_name` - Name of the zone in the local language.